Fried Milk Dessert

 - Try adding your favorite spices to the custard mixture, such as cinnamon or nutmeg.

-- You can serve the fried custard cold also by refrigerating before serving.
+- You can serve the fried custard cold also by refrigerating it before serving.

 - Sprinkle powdered sugar on the fried custard before serving.